Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 You’ll need to create a live channel within the Dacast dashboard to deliver your encoded video stream to users.
 Live channels are set to off by default, so a simple mistake is forgetting to enable them before the stream starts.

-If the encoder is running, but the video preview is black, make sure you’ve turned the correct live channel on within the Dacast dashboard.
+If the encoder is running, but the video preview is black, you can troubleshoot live streaming issues by making sure you’ve turned the correct live channel on within the Dacast dashboard.

 That is an easy streaming problem to troubleshoot!